DamanHanzo/SolsticeNgAssessment/README.md

 ## Notes

 Basic architecture of the app is setup for you.
 Write a test before writing any production code; following the Red, Green, Refactor strategy.

+Use the NflDataService to populate the NflDataComponent.
+Do not modify the service and/or the nflData.json.